 This research is a development research that refers to the ADDIE model.
-The ADDIE research steps go through 5 phases by adapting the ADDIE research and development model (Analysis, Design, Development, Implementation and Evaluation).
+The ADDIE research steps go through 5 phases by adapting ADDIE research the and development model (Analysis, Design.
+Implementation Development. and Evaluation).
 The choice of this model is because the research steps are in accordance with the research objectives, the steps are easy, do not require a long time, and have clear goals.